11 Best Small Towns in Mexico for Tourists

 Todos Santos is about an hour away from Cabo San Lucas, so ready yourself for the same dramatic desert-meets-sea landscape but a far more tranquil vibe.
 Culture vultures roam the streets popping into artisan workshops, or snacking on organic cuisine underneath flowering bougainvillea trees.

-But cultural offerings aside, Todos Santos is a prime Baja spot for adventurers, from kayakers and snorkelers to scuba divers and surfers.
+But cultural offerings aside, Todos Santos is a prime Baja spot for adventurers, from kayakers and snorkelers to scuba divers and surfers looking for the best beaches in Baja California.
 Hiking trails wind through the desert and beach areas, as well.
 But while Todos Santos has managed to retain its sleepy, bohemian vibe for years, the secret is out and, like most small towns in Mexico, development is coming.

 Accommodation: Where to Stay in Todos Santos